JM1/ovs-nuevomatchup-reproducer/README.md

   `other_config:n-revalidator-threads` and `other_config:n-handler-threads` have not been updated to reflect the lower number of cores available to OVS in [Rashelbach et al. (2022)] / [ovs-nuevomatchup]?

+  ***Answer:*** You can see the absolute OVS thr. in Fig8 ([Rashelbach et al. (2022)]).
+We use OVS with 2 cores.
+We did not test the effect of `ovs-vswitchd`'s config variables.
+Please bare in mind that the strategies introduced in [Rashelbach et al. (2020)] differ from the one that was actually taken in [Rashelbach et al. (2022)].

 * Figure 11 in [Rashelbach et al. (2020)] (p.
 551) shows a thr. speedup of 2x for NuevoMatch over TupleMerge with 100K rules and more.
 However, the thr. axis omits most of thr. below 2M pps, the thr. speedup shown is ~1.6x for 100K rules and 1.4x for 1M rules.
 The thr. speedup numbers suggest that a single core has been used for figure 11 similar to figure 9.
 What ruleset, traffic traces and number of cores were used for figure 11?

+  ***Answer:*** Unfortunately we dont have a record of the exact ruleset used for Figure 11.
+We've taken the ruleset that best demonstrate this behavior.

 * Figures 11 and 13 and section "5.2.1 memory footprint comparison" in [Rashelbach et al. (2020)] (p.
 551f) suggests
   that NuevoMatch's thr. gains stem from more memory efficient representation, where the RQ-RMI models and the remainder